KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

 #### Fragmentation and the Khaonic Tree
-When the Superficial Soul rejects synthesis —
+When the Superficial Soul rejects coherence —
 through distortion, inversion of will, or chronic dissonance —
 it begins to move **declivously** into the Khaonic Tree,
 finding resonance with deeper entropic structures.